 With contingency planning, managers identify those aspects of the business that are most likely to be adversely affected by change.
 Then, they develop alternative courses of action in case an anticipated change does occur.
-You engage in contingency planning any time you develop a backup or fallback plan.
+You engage in contingency planning any time you develop a backup or fallback plan, e.g. a data backup or access to additional employees in times of high demand.